Whether you are looking for the best kayak for beginners or something for experts, we have you covered.

 Hardshell kayaks come in wood, plastic, or fiberglass.
 Each is fairly durable but may require more maintenance or cost more to get fixed if it breaks.
 However, fiberglass is the most durable of the three and highly recommended when looking at hardshell kayaks.

 An inflatable kayak can cost just as much, if not more than a rigid kayak, especially when considering that you may want to use it for more than just calm waters.
 The technology that goes into stitching the fabric is complicated and ensures that your inflatable kayak is as durable as it can be.
+Speaking of cost, check out the best place to buy a kayak.

 An inflatable kayak doesn’t require deflating for storage, but it’s certainly one of the benefits.
 It takes time to deflate and store these types of kayaks, but you also must consider the time it takes to wash and dry it before storing it, or it can be a stinky mess.